arabiu033/alx-low_level_programming/0x0D-preprocessor/toobe.md

 # 0x00 C - Hello, World :pencil2:

-> If you are reading this, its assumed you are already done with the materials giving out in alx for this particular topic.
+> It is a presumed that if you are reading this, you have finished the alx resources provided for this particular topic.
 >
-> Also it is assumed you have a complete jotting for all the things youve learn under this topic.
+> Additionally, it's presumed that you've written down everything you've learned about this subject.
 >
 > If the above prsumptions are not true. `please do not proceed`

+## Learning Objectives :bookmark_tabs: